Thai Pork Stir-Fry

 Thai cuisine may be known for its heat, but it also features more mild recipes that focus on herbs and aromatics.
 Our spin on a traditional meat and herb stir-fry puts mint and ginger front and center—the pair showers the veggies and pork in bright and cheerful flavors that leap off the plate.

-Heat a large drizzle of oil in a large pan over high heat.
-Add green beans, bell pepper, and scallions and toss until softened and starting to brown, 4-5 minutes.
+Heat 4 tsp oil in a large pan over high heat.
+Add green beans, peppers, and scallions.
+Toss until softened and starting to brown, 4-5 minutes.
 Season with salt and pepper.
 Remove from pan and set aside.

-Reduce heat to medium and add a large drizzle of oil to same pan.
+Lower heat under pan to medium and add 4 tsp oil.
 Add garlic and ginger and toss until fragrant, 1-2 minutes.

 Increase heat to medium-high and add pork.
-Break up meat into pieces with spatula or wooden spoon and cook until browned and crisp at edges, 5-6 minutes.
+Break up meat into pieces with spatula or wooden spoon.
+Cook until browned and crisp at edges, 5-6 minutes.
 Toss in veggies, soy sauce, and honey.
 Season with salt and pepper.